symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 When using a front controller, a single PHP file (``index.php`` in this case) renders *every* request.
 For the blog post show page, ``/index.php/show`` will actually execute the ``index.php`` file, which is now responsible for routing requests internally based on the full URI.
-As you'll see, a front controller is a very powerful tool.
+As you will see, a front controller is a very powerful tool.

 Creating the Front Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You're about to take a **big** step with the application.
+You are about to take a **big** step with the application.
 With one file handling
 all requests, you can centralize things such as security handling, configuration
 loading, and routing.
 In this application, ``index.php`` must now be smart
 enough to render the blog post list page *or* the blog post show page based